 “I love to paint empowered women, not just another pretty face.
 I want the viewer to be drawn in and feel the emotion of the figure.
 Whether it’s happiness, sorrow or whatever that emotion may be.
 I want the figure to initially draw the viewer in and the brushstrokes and design to be the reason you’d want to stop and look for a while, or to enjoy that painting for a lifetime.
 I love the viewer to be able to take a small section of my painting, whether it be a face or part of the background, and find that the brushstrokes and pallet knife work are interesting and worth your attention.
 A painting is a success to me if it conveys emotion and is interesting in small pieces as well as a whole.”

 Winborg, his wife Danielle, and five kids call Utah home.
-When Winborg is not at his easel, he enjoys fly-fishing and rock climbing.
+When he is not at his easel, Winborg enjoys fly-fishing and rock climbing.